Essa433/Tawakkalna-API/README.md

 ##Features
 1. users
-2. profile
+3. profile
+- there is will be a profile for each user

-3. Services
+5. Services
 - well add more than one service like Public services , Health services , Education services

 5. Homepage
 - in this page the user can see The most prominent services , Digital Wallet , Services , Data panel , View more

 7. Vehicle Documents
--
+- each user will have a Vehicle Documents in digital wallet

 9. Identefication Id
+- each user will have a Identefication Id in digital wallet

-10. Education decument
+11. Education decument
+- each user will have a Identefication Id in digital wallet

-11. Digitel wallet
+13. Digitel wallet
+in digital wallet their will be one Vehicle Documents, one Identefication Id, and one Education decument for each user

-12. Control panel
+15. Data panel
+- i will view the profile of the user and three data like oppoitment, passport, Sejel tejary

-13. View more.
+17. View more.
+my account , common questions

 ##Stack